equinor/radix-public-site/public-site/docs/src/docs/topic-radix-cli/index.md

     rx create pipeline-job deploy --application your-app-name --environment dev --image-tag-name web-app=stable-123 --image-tag-name api=1.22.0 rx create pipeline-job deploy -a your-app-name -e dev -t web-app=stable-123 -t api=1.22.0
     ```
-* Specify `commitID` for the "deploy only" pipeline job to provide reference to a corresponding commit in the Radix console.
+* Specify `commitID` to provide reference to a corresponding commit in the Radix console.
     ```shell
     rx create pipeline-job deploy --application your-app-name --environment dev --commitID 019e0d411de667dff6952852e03b4a38b0a689c3
     ```
+* Specify `component` to deploy when only specific component need to be deployed.
+Multiple components can be specified.
+Other components, if exist in the environment, will not be re-deployed, keeping their `commitID` and `gitTag`, environment variables, secrets, etc., their replicas will not be restarted.
+    ```shell
+    rx create pipeline-job deploy --application your-app-name --environment dev --component web-app rx create pipeline-job deploy -a your-app-name -e dev --component web-app --component api-server --commitID 019e0d411de667dff6952852e03b4a38b0a689c3
+    ```
+#### Build and deploy pipeline job
 * Create a new "build and deploy" pipeline job
     ```shell
     rx create pipeline-job build-deploy -a your-app-name --branch main
     ```
+#### Promote pipeline job
 * Promote active deployment in one environment to another:
     ```shell
     rx create pipeline-job promote --application your-app-name --from-environment dev --to-environment prod --use-active-deployment
     ```
+* Promote active deployment in one environment to another:
+    ```shell
+    rx create pipeline-job promote --application your-app-name --from-environment dev --to-environment prod --use-active-deployment
+    ```
+#### Manage pipeline jobs
 * Restart failed or stopped pipeline job:
     ```shell
     rx restart pipeline-job --application your-app-name --job radix-pipeline-20231019122020-mhwif
     ```
-* Promote active deployment in one environment to another:
-    ```shell
-    rx create job promote --application your-app-name --from-environment dev --to-environment prod --use-active-deployment
-    ```
 * Get list of pipeline jobs for a Radix application. `jq` helps to filter returned `json` output
     ```shell
     rx get application -a your-app-name | jq -r '.jobs'
     ```
+#### Log
 * Get log of a Radix application component.
 Each log line will be prefixed with a name of the replica, which sent it
     ```shell
     rx get logs component -a your-app-name --environment your-env-name --component your-component-name